 3. Majuli, Assam

 The North East state of Assam is home to the one-horned rhino, the gushing Brahmaputra, sprawling emerald green tea estates and the world’s largest river island- Majuli.
 It literally means ‘land between two parallel rivers’ as many centuries ago it was lying between the Brahmaputra to the north and Burhidihing in the south.
+This is a go-to place for the travellers who love to explore the offbeat places in India.
 Several earthquakes, changes in the course of the rivers and severe erosion have today left Majuli with a meagre 420 square kilometres of area, from 1,250 square kilometres that it once covered.
 The island is inhabited mainly by the Mishing tribe who define the river island as the cultural capital of Assam.
-A must visit before it’s too late.
+A must visit this unexplored place before it’s too late.

 4. Valley of Flowers, Uttarakhand

 Valley of Flowers was discovered in 1931 as a world-heritage site with wild, untamed blooms surrounded by snow-capped peaks.
+It is one of the most beautiful offbeat places in India.
 Cheap hostels can be found in Ghanbari as staying back in the valley isn’t permitted.
 The valley is situated in the Joshimath area of the Garhwal region, almost next to the Nanda Devi National Park.
 The valley is filled with blooming flowers of rare varieties, especially the endemic alpine flowers such as golden lily, which make it a place worth visiting.

 5. Dzuko Valley, Kohima, Nagaland

 Situated at an altitude of 2452 metres above the sea level, the valley is located at the border of the states of Nagaland and Manipur, well known for its natural beauty and the overall flora and fauna.
 It’s also known as one of the most charming valleys of Nagaland and is best for trekkers.
+Also, it is one of the most unexplored places in India.
 Cheap accommodation is available in hostels and dormitories for trekkers.
 Untouched by civilisation, this valley otherwise called the Valley of Celestial Charm has a tempting appeal to all who gaze it.
 In summer, wild herbs and shrubs sprout along the stream banks.
 Lilies in white and pink, euphorbias, aconitums and hundreds of other botanical species in varied colours adorn the valley in monsoon.
 A few things that make the valley a must-visit place.